About the Course

 There is a maximum of 6 places per class.
 If none of the dates suit get in touch to as we can often arrange bespoke classes.

 About the tutors:

-Originally trained as a carpenter/joiner, Mark has worked as a eco-builder, sustainable construction consultant and trainer.
+Originally trained as a carpenter/joiner, Mark has worked as an eco-builder, sustainable construction consultant and trainer.
 He has a degree in Environmental Sciences, obtained a post graduate diploma at the Centre of Alternative Technology.
-He now owns, lives in 23 acres (the venue) of woodland and practices green woodworking and sustainable woodland management.
+He now owns and lives in 23 acres (the venue) of woodland practicing green woodworking and sustainable woodland management.